fpim/fpim.github.io/posts/easy-and-effective-python-type-checker/index.md

 #it takes  0.07377745000000002  seconds to run fast_tc_add 100000 times
 ```

-The new type checker is 10 time faster than the origional one.
+The new type checker is 100 times faster than the origional one.
 Given
 that adding a "useless" decorator (invoking one extra function) adds 0.017 second of overhead,
 we achieved 0.07 second with essentially two extra function invoked with `fast_tc_add`.